akkspros/user-management/README.md

 3. You cannot change the display name of your account on posts and pages.
 4. You can force a reset of a user's password.

-**Correct Answer:** 3\.
+**Answer:** 3.
 You cannot change the display name of your account on posts and pages.

 ### What happens if you change the email address for a user account?